goldfirere/units/README.md

     but provides numerical operations based on `vector-space` instead of the standard numerical classes.

- -  __`Data.Metrology.Vector`__
+ -  __`Data.Metrology.Linear`__

-    This also re-exports a similar set of definitions as `Data.Metrology.Poly`, but provides numerical operations based on `linear` instead of the standard numerical classes.
+    This exports a set of definitions for interoperability with the `linear` package.
+This is /not/ a top-level import; generally, import this with `Data.Metrology.Poly` as well.

  -  __`Data.Metrology.Internal`__